givemepower8/Phaser3Practices/docs/COC.md

 Pick the side where most splash damage dealing building located because splash damage dealing buildings are very annoying in late battle.

 Wall breaker is a must-have in the army, always bring 6 wall breakers.
 Wait till golem or giants distracted the defensing building, then deploy 2-3 wall breakers.
-If there is mortar in range, wait the mortar fire first, then immediately deploy them.
+If there is mortar in range, wait the mortar fire first because it gives you 5 seconds break, then immediately deploy the wall breakers.

 If deploying 2 golems, they must be at least 8 to 10 tiles away from each other, so they will not die easily from splash damage.
-The timing is when they are shielding the fire, send in wall breakers to tear down the first layer of wall.
+The timing is when they are absorbing the damages, send in wall breakers to tear down the first layer of wall.
 6 to 8 wizards should clear enough outside buildings and be able to enter to the wall.
 Leave 6 to 8 wizards handy for later clean up.
 Once the path is created, send in PEKKA and king and the rest wizards.

 Once PEKKA is at level 3, update either Valkyrie, or hog riders, one at a time.